Solid rocket motorsColorado Springs

 Expanding our vacuum-extrusion platform to larger motor diameters for tactical missile applications.
 Hardware scaling, qualification testing, and manufacturing process documentation for technology transition.

-Shepherd Henry Kruse
+Shepherd Kruse

 Founder & CEO